-The Audit Committee of OpGen, Inc. Don Elsey, Chair Tina Nova, Member Misti Ushio, Member Date: March 30, 2020 Compensation Committee: The Company's Compensation Committee is currently comprised of Messrs.
+The Audit Committee of OpGen, Inc. Don Elsey, Chair Mario Crovetto, Member Dr. Prabhavathi Fernandes, Member Date: March 26, 2020

+Compensation Committee: The Company's Compensation Committee is currently comprised of Messrs.
 Crovetto and Rhodes and Dr. Fernandes, each of whom meets the Nasdaq listing standards for independence.
-During 2019, the Compensation Committee was comprised of Dr. Ushio and Dr. Harris, each of whom was an independent, non-employee director.
-Dr. Harris resigned from the Board on June 30, 2019 and for the remainder of 2019, the Compensation Committee was comprised of Dr. Ushio.
-Dr. Ushio.
-Dr. Ushio resigned as a director effective April 1, 2020, and on the same day, Mr. Rhodes, Mr. Crovetto and Dr. Fernandes were appointed to the Board and the Compensation Committee.
-Mr. Rhodes currently chairs our Compensation Committee.
-The Compensation Committee held 4 meetings and acted by consent twice during 2019.
+During 2020, the Compensation Committee was comprised of Dr. Ushio, Mr. Rhodes, Mr. Crovetto and Dr. Fernandes, each of whom was an independent, non-employee director.
+Dr. Ushio resigned from the Board on April 1, 2020, the date of consummation of our business combination with Curetis GmbH, and on the same day, Mr. Rhodes, Mr. Crovetto and Dr. Fernandes were appointed to the Board and the Compensation Committee.
+For the remainder of 2020, the Compensation Committee was comprised of Mr. Rhodes, Mr. Crovetto and Dr. Fernandes.
+Mr. Rhodes currently chairs the Compensation Committee.
+The Compensation Committee held seven meetings.
 Pursuant to its charter, the duties of the Compensation Committee include:

-- annually reviewing and recommending to our Board corporate goals and objectives, and determining the achievement thereof, relevant to the compensation of our Chief Executive Officer and other executive officers; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and recommending to our Board the compensation of our Chief Executive Officer; - determining, or reviewing and recommending to our Board for approval, the compensation of our other executive officers; - · reviewing and establishing our overall management compensation philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq Stock Market rules; - retaining and approving the compensation of any compensation advisors; - reviewing and approving, or reviewing and recommending to our Board for approval, our policies and procedures for the grant of equitybased awards; - determining or reviewing and making recommendations to our Board with respect to director compensation; - preparing the compensation committee report required by SEC rules to be included in our annual proxy statement; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - · reviewing and discussing with our Board corporate succession plans for the Chief Executive Officer and other key officers.
+- annually reviewing and recommending to our Board corporate goals and objectives, and determining the achievement thereof, relevant to the compensation of our Chief Executive Officer and other executive officers; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and recommending to our Board the compensation of our Chief Executive Officer; - determining, or reviewing and recommending to our Board for approval, the compensation of our other executive officers; - · reviewing and establishing our overall management compensation philosophy and policy;

+- overseeing and administering our compensation and similar plans; - evaluating and assessing potential current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq Stock Market rules; - retaining and approving the compensation of any compensation advisors; - reviewing and approving, or reviewing and recommending to our Board for approval, our policies and procedures for the grant of equitybased awards; - · determining or reviewing and making recommendations to our Board with respect to director compensation; - · preparing the compensation committee report required by SEC rules to be included in our annual proxy statement; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with our Board corporate succession plans for the Chief Executive Officer and other key officers.